 You can achieve the balance if you define a focal point.
 Choose pieces of furniture that you want to stand out in the living room, for example.
 By having an empty space, the eyes will be drawn to that centerpiece.
 It will also define that this certain area is for entertaining guests, for reading, dining, etc.

 With minimalism, you might think that the walls are just painted in white, gray, and other neutrals.
 But know that you can play with a bit of color for your minimalist home.
 You can choose bright colors to make the space more lively.
 However, be careful when selecting the color palette that you will apply.

 Keep it simple by choosing a particular palette and playing with different shades to give accent to your space.
 This will help in breaking the monotony of a minimalist color scheme which is usually made up of neutrals.

 Don’t feel restricted when it comes to decorating your minimalist home.
 You can still put some decorations.
 What you have to keep in mind is that you should use those decorations as accents.

 You may be tempted to hang all of the artworks that you have on the wall.
 Choose one that will be the focal piece for the room instead.
-When you do it this way, the artwork will be much more appreciated because it will stand out.
+When you do it this way, the wall art will be much more appreciated because it will stand out.

 Experimenting with Different Textures